 Another reason why you may want to invest in bonds is due to capital appreciation.
 As you can see from the chart above, the long-term bond fund, VWESX, has performed very well since 2000.

 Yet another common reason to invest in bonds is for the income they generate.
 Most bonds pay a coupon payment semi-annually.
 The interest rate you get is determined by dividing the annual coupon payment by the price of the bond.
 As the bond increases in value, the interest rate declines and vice versa.

 In some cases, such as with US Treasury bonds and municipal bonds, the coupon payments may not be taxed on the federal or state level or both.
 Hence, some types of bonds produce highly tax-efficient income.

-Here’s a detailed post on how to buy U.S. treasury bonds and other bonds.
-Just know that bonds also go down in value, as they have in 20222.
+Here's a detailed post on how to buy U.S. treasury bonds and other bonds.
+Just know that bonds also go down in value, as they have in 2022 and 2023.
 However, if you hold treasury bonds to maturity, you will get all your money back plus all the coupon payments.

 The Different Types Of Bonds

 Not all bonds are created equal.
 The least risky to most risky types of bonds are: Treasury bonds, Agency bonds, Municipal bonds, and Corporate bonds.
 Then there are bond mutual funds and ETFs, which invest in various types of bonds.

 Municipal bonds are rated differently.
 The higher the rating, generally the lower the risk and the lower the coupon payment.
 The lower the rating, generally the higher the risk and the higher the coupon payment.

 In terms of corporate bonds, you have regular corporate bonds issued by companies like Apple Inc or Coca Cola.
 They pay a higher coupon than municipal and Treasury bonds, but are taxed and generally riskier.